awsdocs/aws-support-user-guide/doc_source/cloudwatch-events-ta.md

-# Monitoring Trusted Advisor Check Results with Amazon CloudWatch Events<a name="cloudwatch-events-ta"></a>
+# Monitoring Trusted Advisor check results with Amazon CloudWatch Events<a name="cloudwatch-events-ta"></a>

 You can use Amazon CloudWatch Events to detect and react to changes in the status of Trusted Advisor checks\.
 Then, based on the rules that you create, CloudWatch Events invokes one or more target actions when a check status changes to the value you specify in a rule\.
 Depending on the type of status change, you might want to send notifications, capture status information, take corrective action, initiate events, or take other actions\.
 You can select the following types of targets when using CloudWatch Events as a part of your Trusted Advisor workflow:
 + AWS Lambda functions